tldr-pages/tldr/pages/linux/sport.md

 `sport cat {{package}}`

-- Install package once the dependencies are resolved:
+- Install a package once the dependencies are resolved:

 `sudo sport install {{package}}`